beters02/archtimize/README.md

 - KDE-System packages
 - Some basic packages: firefox, nano
 - If you have Btrfs, snapper is installed and backups are automatically created before running archtimize.
+- NetworkManager if you do not already have it

 How does this optimize my arch install?
 - wip